nfotani1/circuit-simulation/README.md

 # circuit-simulation
-Matlab object-oriented code designed to model bioelectricity as an electronic circuit
+Matlab object-oriented code designed to model bioelectricity as an electronic circuit.